 However, by exposing yourself to a special kind of light that mimics the sun’s rays you can improve your mood and gradually overcome postpartum depression.
 The theory is that exposure to a certain type of light will activate a brain area that controls circadian rhythms along with melatonin secretion – a special hormone that is derived from the mood-enhancing serotonin.
 So, if you feel you could use a little extra light to fight off the baby blues, why not give light therapy a try?

 One of the things about depression is that it makes it really hard to socialize.
 You don’t want the company of others because you feel the need to isolate yourself.
 However, you must break this cycle because postpartum depression breeds isolation and isolation breeds depression.
 It’s a vicious circle.

 For this reason, you should bring more people into your daily life, especially the ones you love.
 Start small, by organizing a little soiree at home, then gradually, expand by going out with a good friend for a cup of coffee.
 Eventually, you’ll be ready for a girl’s night, while Daddy babysits the little one at home.

 Postpartum depression is a serious mood disorder that can wreak havoc in the lives of its sufferers.
 What makes it even more serious is the fact that it renders the mother unresponsive to the child’s emotional needs, thus hindering its normal development.
 Thankfully, there are many ways to help you overcome postpartum depression.
 Besides psychotherapy and medication, there is a myriad of things mommies can try.

-I’d be happy to read your story, so make sure you leave a comment; or if you’d like to be featured on this site, get in touch by using the ‘Contact’ section at the bottom of the page.
+I’d be happy to read your story, so make sure you leave a comment; or if you’d like to be featured on this site, get in touch by using the ‘Contact’ section.